romanjoffee/sagecreator/README.rst

 Custom IAM policy
 -----------------

-Alternatively, instead of assigning user to **Administrators** group which has access to all AWS services, one can create separate Group named **Provisioners** with more restrictive policy:
+Alternatively, instead of assigning user to **Administrators** group which has access to all AWS services (as described in `IAM user`_), you can create separate Group named **Provisioners** with more restrictive policy:

 .. code-block:: text